 In 2012, Morita opened Kisuke, an à la carte restaurant in Willoughby, where for the next eight years his following steadily grew.
 Although there was much sadness from his regular customers when the restaurant closed last year, for Morita it was the beginning of a new phase in his career.

 Opening a small restaurant, with Izumi by his side, has always been on his mind.

 “You really cannot have a good conversation with customers in a busy restaurant, when you have orders constantly coming in,” he says.
 Now Morita can focus on the six customers sitting directly opposite him, showcasing his culinary skills and creativity while chatting with guests.

 Give yourself about 2.5 hours for your meal.
 An entrée is followed by wanmono (a soup), mukozuke (seasonal sashimi), mushimono (a steamed dish) and yakimono (something grilled).
 The meal then moves into Morita’s signature sushi offering, an 11-piece delight.
 A portion of Inaniwa udon (a thin noodle from Japan’s Akita region) will then reset your palate for dessert.
 There’s a selection of Japanese sake and whisky to accompany your journey, with particular focus on sake from Morita’s hometown.

-Although Morita may occasionally use ingredients such as foie gras or truffles, his omakase is distinctly traditional.
+Although he may occasionally use ingredients such as foie gras or truffles, Morita's omakase is distinctly traditional.
 “This is very important to me,” he says.

 Tue to Sat 6pm–10.45pm